hopara-io/react-sample/README.md

 # react-sample
-This repo demonstrates how to add Hopara visualizations to your react project.
+This repo demonstrates how to add Hopara visualizations to your React project.
 It's based on the [**Hopara React**](https://www.npmjs.com/package/@hopara/react) module.

 ## Requirements